aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-powerPoint/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to PowerPoint?</h2>

+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store Excel documents with macros.
+It is a combination of XLSX and XLTM file formats.
+It is used to store data in tabular form and also to store macros.
+It is widely used in the business world for data analysis and reporting.
+However, when it comes to presenting the data to a larger audience, PowerPoint is the preferred choice.
+PowerPoint is a presentation software developed by Microsoft and is used to create slideshows and presentations.
+It is the most popular presentation software and is used by millions of people around the world.
+Therefore, it is important to convert XLTM to PowerPoint in order to present the data in an effective manner.

+<h2>How Aspose.Total helps for XLTM to PowerPoint Conversion?</h2>
-For a Python developer, who is trying to add a XLTM to POWERPOINT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and POWERPOINT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and PowerPoint files.
+It helps to automate the conversion process from XLTM to PowerPoint.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+Aspose.Cells for Python via .NET API is a powerful library that can be used to create, manipulate and convert spreadsheets.
+It supports a wide range of features such as creating charts, formatting cells, adding images, and more.
+It also supports a wide range of file formats such as XLSX, XLTM, XLS, CSV, HTML, and more.

+Aspose.Slides for Python via .NET API is a powerful library that can be used to create, manipulate and convert presentations.
+It supports a wide range of features such as creating slides, adding text, formatting text, adding images, and more.
+It also supports a wide range of file formats such as PPTX, PPT, PDF, HTML, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTM to PowerPoint.
+It is a powerful library that can be used to create, manipulate and convert spreadsheets and presentations.
+It supports a wide range of features and file formats which makes it an ideal choice for developers who are looking to add a XLTM to PowerPoint conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}